cristaloleg/awesome-manifesto/README.md

   - accidental commit to dependency's master will break nothing
 - [ ] prefer mature technology, rather then hyped one
   - mature will die slower, then hyped
+- [ ] fork instead of hack
+  - it might be better to fix a lib instead of wrapping for desired behaviour

 ### Tests
 - [ ] use one test framework